Hope Academy: History

+St Aelred's Catholic Technology College

-St Aelred's Catholic Technology College was a school specialising in Technology located on Birley Street with around 1,300 pupils in 2020.
+St Aelred’s Catholic Technology College was established in 1964.
+It was both a Voluntary aided school and coeducational from its inception and specialised in Technology.
+It was located on Birley Street.
+The college closed in 2011.

+Newton-le-Willows Community High School

-Newton-le-Willows Community High School was a community school administered by St Helens Metropolitan Borough Council with around 900 pupils.
+Newton-Le-Willows High School was a community school administered by St Helens Metropolitan Borough Council with around 900 pupils.

 The two schools merged in September 2011 as Hope Academy, now a joint-faith school sponsored by Liverpool Hope University, the Anglican Diocese of Liverpool and the Roman Catholic Archdiocese of Liverpool.

 The academy is built on the site of the playing fields on Newton-Le-Willows Community High School, with the existing school later demolished once the academy opened, and the new academy's playing field constructed on the site of the old school.
 The St Aelred's site has since been bought by a developer and around 200 dwellings has erected on half of the land, with the other portion being used as a football field.